 The award for library and research support goes to Ashford University for providing its online students with superb library services.
 The school has a number of research tools available online, including scholarly journals, e-books, newspaper articles, company profiles, legal documents, and more.
 In addition, students can contact a librarian for research assistance through the online student portal.

 The award for best faculty credentials for an online bachelor’s degree in economics goes to Southern New Hampshire University Online for providing the same curriculum and degrees to its online students as it does its traditional learners.
 In addition, the school has an accomplished online faculty that has been recognized by U.S. News & World Report.

 The award for best alumni engagement goes to Ashford University.
 The school provides a number of ways for students to stay connected after graduation.
 Alumni are also eligible for a number of benefits like shopping discounts, travel discounts, and access to the online school store.
 Graduates can also keep tabs on fellow alumni by downloading the school’s quarterly alumni magazine, available on the school’s alumni-specific website.

 Prior Learning Options

 Southern New Hampshire University Online wins our award for best prior learning options for providing prospective transfer students with convenient methods to contact an admissions advisor.
 Students hoping to transfer to the school can fill out a contact form on the school’s website, or can also contact an admissions advisor by phone or email.
 The school also offers live chat help for general questions on its website 24 hours a day, and seven days a week.
 SNHU Online was also recognized by G.I.
-Jobs magazine as one of the nation’s top military-friendly schools for 2012.
+Jobs magazine as one of the nation’s top military-friendly schools.

 New Online Student Orientation